German level 3

 - social issues: volunteering and online realities;

 - higher education in Germany and student experience;

 Learning and teaching approach

-- Practical: 30-minute Oral Exam including peer-to-peer question and answer session, group discussion based on a diagram and on debate questions (30%)
+- Practical (30%): 40-minute oral exam in groups of 3 in term 3 consisting of peer-to-peer question and answer session, group discussion based on a diagram and on debate questions.

 - 7.5 ECTS points awarded on successful completion of the module.

 - Available to take for credit towards your degree where your department allows.
 Also available for extra-credit.

 - You must be prepared to attend all classes and and undertake approximately 3 hours of private study each week in addition to the assessment.